A small but beautifully formed collection of Islamic metalwork from the Courtauld Art Gallery is about to tour the UK

 A voracious collector, Gambier Parry’s tastes were catholic yet refined and ranged from late medieval and Early Renaissance paintings to stoneware ceramics, small sculpted reliefs, ivories, and majolica.
 He also developed a taste for post-Byzantine wooden crosses from Mount Athos.

-As well as being the quintessential Victorian collector tastes, Gembier Parry was also an artist who developed his own version of fresco painting (the Gambier Parry process) and, as a man of inherited wealth, he also put his money into philanthropic causes – founding a college, children’s hospital and even building a church.
+As well as having the quintessential Victorian collector tastes, Gambier Parry was also an artist who developed his own version of fresco painting (the Gambier Parry process) and, as a man of inherited wealth, he also put his money into philanthropic causes – founding a college, children’s hospital and even building a church.

 The bulk of his collection, together with his holding of early Italian paintings, were bequeathed to the Courtuald in 1966 where they have been on public display ever since.

 Now his rare Islamic metalwork collection has been cleaned and conserved for the first time since the bequest was made over fifty years ago and is to tour to Truro, Bradford, Bath and Oxford.

 The works start their tour at the Royal Cornwall Museum in Truro in autumn 2019, travelling to Cartwright Hall Art Gallery in Bradford in early 2020.
 In the summer of 2020, they will be displayed as part of a small, stand-alone exhibition at the Holburne Museum in Bath.
 The tour will end at the History of Science Museum in Oxford, where the objects will be part of a loan exhibition showing the shared decorative language used on scientific instruments made in the Middle East during the same period.